zavolanlab/SCINPAS/README.md

 > Note: execution shown for slurm cluster.
 > Create and select other profile as fit.

-Once you made a conda environment, traverse into src folder and run the nextflow command as follows:
+Once you made a conda environment and activated the environment: traverse into src folder and run the nextflow command as follows:

 1. Running mouse samples: